 Good Old Competition

-In even better news, it’s not just satisfaction that rockets when working remotely, but productivity too.
+In even better news, it’s not just satisfaction that rockets when working remotely, but productivity too, which is how 2020 raised the standard for digital products.
 According to a survey by CoSo Cloud, almost a quarter of employees (23%) are willing to work longer hours, half of them are less likely to take time off and a third declared accomplishing more in less time, with an overall rate of productivity improvement confirmed by 77% of the people surveyed.

 And so we’ve established that your most talented employees are more motivated and more productive.
-But there’s also more companies online than ever – and we’re not just talking about digital transformation, which of course impacts the statistics massively.
+But there’s also more companies online than ever – and we’re not just talking about digital transformation, which of course impacts the statistics massively, and has raised the standard of digital products in and of itself.

 We’ve always been terrified of procrastinators.
 The idea that most of our top employees are procrastinating most of their time is truly one underrated challenge that companies have to deal with.
 Now remove any real-life distraction from the equation, and you’ve got yourself a bored and brilliant mind.